This post may contain affiliate links. Please read our disclosure policy.

 Method 1 – Fresh Ginger

 The first thing you need to do is peel the finger.
-You can do that incredibly quickly just with a spoon, using this method.
+Using this method, you can peel ginger incredibly quickly, just with a spoon.

 Next, cut the ginger into very thin slices – the thinner, the better.
 You can do this with a knife, if that’s all you have available, however, I like to use my mandolin for this.

-With thin, even strips, you’ll find that the dehydrating goes quickly and evenly as the pieces are all uniform.
+With thin, even strips, you’ll find that the dehydration goes quickly and evenly as the pieces are all uniform.

 Next, line the thin slices on a baking tray or a dehydrator tray, making sure that the slices don’t overlap at all.